nashville-software-school/bangazon-inc/orientation/FND_03_CLASSES.md

 # Accessibility Levels

-In C#, there are five accessibility levels that can be applied to Classes, Methods, Properties and Data Members:
+In C#, there are five accessibility levels that can be applied to Types, Methods, Properties and Data Members:

 - public
 - private